abeerbelal/Mastering-JavaScript-in-20-Days/Day 7.md

 | Callback Function      | The function we insert and pass as an argument.
 It's the function that will be called later when certain conditions are met. |
 | Higher-Order Function  | The outer function that accepts another function as an argument.
 It's a function that can manipulate or use the passed callback function. |

+### Anonymous and arrow functions 🤔
+- Improve immediate legibility of the code
+- But at least for our purposes here they are ‘syntactic sugar
+- we’ll see their full effects later - Understanding how they’re working under the hood is vital to avoid confusion

+## Closure 🔥💫